tkeshfa/Project_Getting-Cleaning-Data/README.md

 2- adding into new file the sub_id and act_id.

-## Uses descriptive activity names to name the activities in the data set.
+## Uses descriptive activity names.
 "Answer to question # 3"

 1- Converting the act_id into activity name based on the provided activity labels to be more informative.

-## Appropriately labels the data set with descriptive variable name.
+## Appropriately labels the data set.
 "Answer to question # 4"

 1 - Converting the measurement names from V names to the feature names as was collected previously in step 3 to be more informative.